aws/aws-eks-best-practices/content/reliability/docs/networkmanagement.md

 ## CoreDNS

 CoreDNS fulfills name resolution and service discovery functions in Kubernetes.
 It is installed by default on EKS clusters.
 For interoperability, the Kubernetes Service for CoreDNS is still named [kube-dns](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/).
-CoreDNS Pods runs as part of a Deployment in `kube-system` namespace, and in EKS, by default, it runs two replicas with declared requests and limits.
+CoreDNS Pods run as part of a Deployment in `kube-system` namespace, and in EKS, by default, it runs two replicas with declared requests and limits.
 DNS queries are sent to the `kube-dns` Service that runs in the `kube-system` Namespace.

 ## Recommendations
 ### Monitor CoreDNS metrics